-- a.
-For patients with the same MAS-B score for the elbow and the wrist at baseline (day 1), the wrist will be selected instead of the elbow - b.
-Enrollment may be limited to patients with one of the principal muscle groups (eg, wrist) if the majority of the patients enrolled have the other muscle group (eg, elbow) designated as the principal muscle group 2.
-Baseline (day 1) MAS-B score - to ensure that approximately 30% of the patients enrolled have a baseline MAS-B of 3 or greater in the principal muscle group.
-If necessary, enrollment of patients with baseline MAS-B = 2 will be closed and enrollment will continue for patients with baseline MAS-B > 2.
+The system will monitor the distribution of baseline (randomization) MAS-B ankle score throughout enrollment of the study to ensure that approximately 30% of the patients enrolled have a baseline MAS-B in the ankle of > 2 .
+If necessary, enrollment of patients with baseline MAS-B of 2 will be closed and enrollment will continue for patients with baseline MAS-B of > 2 .

-The study will also aim to enroll approximately 20% botulinum toxin-naïve patients in the subgroup \leq 6 years of age and at least some botulinum toxin-naïve patients in the subgroup $>$ 6 years of age.
+The study will also aim to enroll approximately 20% botulinum toxin-naïve patients in the subgroup ≤ 6 years of age and at least some botulinum toxin-naïve patients in the subgroup > 6 years of age.
 This will also be monitored by the IVRS/IWRS.